 H2a: According to CLT, the future is inherently more abstract due to the psychological distance, leading to less familiarity and perceived similarity with the present.
-This abstraction makes future events feel less immediate and less rewarding compared to present events, leading to a preference for present gains options.
+This abstraction makes future events feel less immediate and less rewarding compared to present events, leading to a preference for present gains.
+Additionally, this abstraction leads individuals to discount future losses compared to immediate losses, prioritizing strategies that avoid immediate loss even if they entail a long-term risk of loss to both their own group and others.
+This tendency may contribute to decision-making patterns in violent conflicts, where immediate loss-avoidance often drives choices that have detrimental long-term consequences.

-H2b: Derived from Prospect Theory, this hypothesis suggests that the framing of outcomes as gains or losses significantly influences decision-making.
+Our second line of reasoning is also grounded in Prospect Theory, but suggests a different outcome.
+Prospect theory emphasizes the significant influence of framing outcomes on decision-making, particularly when scenarios are framed in terms of avoiding losses.
+Such framing prompts individuals to become more open to considering future options that might involve risks but could prevent immediate losses.
+This behavior is particularly relevant in intergroup conflicts, where the urgent need to avoid immediate losses, such as casualties or severe economic impacts, can make longer-term, uncertain peace initiatives more appealing.
+By understanding this dynamic, we can better design negotiation strategies and conflict resolutions that leverage this cognitive bias towards loss aversion, encouraging conflicting parties to engage in comprehensive solutions that, while uncertain, offer the potential to prevent immediate detrimental outcomes.
+This approach could prove pivotal in breaking cycles of violence and initiating sustained peace processes.
+Hence, we suggest the following competing hypothesis:H2b: Derived from Prospect Theory, this hypothesis suggests that the framing of outcomes as gains or losses significantly influences decision-making.
 People tend to be risk-averse when considering gains and risk-seeking when considering losses.
 When considering future outcomes, if the present is framed in terms of potential gains, people might prefer the present due to risk aversion.
 However, if the present is framed in terms of avoiding losses, individuals might be more willing to consider future options to avoid immediate losses.